Awokens/Leap-Scripts/README.md

 ## **About**

-This repository is the source code to the void survival server called Leap, hosted on Minehut.
-The project is based in Skript, with a few plugins.
+This repository contains the source code for Leap, a void survival server hosted on Minehut.
+The project primarily utilizes Skript, along with a few additional plugins.

 ### Plugins
 * [DiSky](https://github.com/DiSkyOrg/DiSky/releases)